MichaelAbler/nextjs_essentials_pagesrouter_rendering/README.md

 ### 8.2 Customizing \_app.js

-**Purpose:** `_app.js` customizes the application’s page initialization and rendering process by wrapping every page component.
-It runs on both the server (for SSR, SSG, ISR) and the client (for CSR and hydration), making it ideal for global layouts, state management, or route transition logic.
+`_app.js` customizes the application’s page initialization and rendering process by wrapping every page component.
+It runs on both the server (for SSR, SSG, ISR) and the client (for CSR and hydration), making it ideal for global layouts, state management, providers, and client-side logic like route change event handling [see Section 7.3](#73-route-change-events).
+By leveraging route change events (`routeChangeStart`, `routeChangeComplete`, `routeChangeError`, `beforeHistoryChange`), developers can manage navigation lifecycle events to enhance user experience with loading states, analytics, or cleanup logic.

 **Key Features:**

 - Extends the `App` component to override the default page rendering behavior.
-- Supports global layouts, CSS imports, and providers (e.g., Redux, ThemeProvider).
+- Supports global layouts, CSS imports, and providers (e.g., Redux, custom providers like ThemeProvider or LoadingProvider).
-- Enables client-side logic, such as handling route changes with `Router.events` or persisting state across pages.
+- Enables client-side logic, such as handling route changes with `Router.events` for navigation lifecycle tracking.
 - Receives `Component` (the page component) and `pageProps` (props from `getServerSideProps`, `getStaticProps`, etc.) as props.

 **Use Case:**